dgobbi/vtk-dicom/Documents/Installation.md

 ## Wrapper languages

 All of the vtk-dicom classes can be used with Python, as long as VTK was built with python wrapping enabled.
-A few of the classes, including the reader and writer, can be used though Java and Tcl.
+Use of vtk-dicom with Tcl and Java is no longer supported (Java wrapping might still work, but is untested).

-If you are already using the vtk .deb packages that came with your debian or ubuntu linux distribution, then you have the option of using the vtk-debian packages that were created by Mathieu Malaterre and that are maintained by the [neuro-debian team](http://neuro.debian.net/):
+If you are already using the vtk .deb packages that came with your debian or ubuntu linux distribution, then you have the option of using the vtk-debian packages that were created by Mathieu Malaterre:

-    sudo apt-get install python-vtk-dicom
+    sudo apt-get install python3-vtk-dicom

-    sudo apt-get install libvtkdicom-java
+There are currently no pypi (pip) packages for vtk-dicom.